Skip to content

 3) Talk to your doctor about a good probiotic.
 (Example: Gerber Soothe).

 Why?
-The study, published in JAMA Pediatrics, found that administering five drops of the probiotic lactobacillus reuteri results in much shorter crying episodes, less spitting up, and less constipation.
+Research(2) indicates that administering the probiotic Lactobacillus reuteri results in much shorter crying episodes (particularly in breastfed babies) (3,4,5) less spitting up, and less constipation.

 4) Burp after every 2-3 ounces or when you switch breasts.